MaryBreenLyles/marybreenlyles.github.io/README.md

 $ npm run build
 ```

-3) Copy/paste contents of the new build folder from the Source branch into the /public/ folder of the Master branch
+3) Copy/paste contents of the new build folder from the Source branch into the main directory of the Master branch